 There are numerous ways besides insurance to cover the cost of dental care.

-Did you know, for instance, that university dental schools often offer free or reduced costs for dental work?
-Or that charitable clinics where you live may provide dental care at a reduced cost?
+Did you know, for instance, that university dental schools often give free or reduced costs for dental work?
+Or that charitable clinics where you live may offer dental care at a reduced cost?

 Dental tourism — traveling to another country where dental care standards are high and costs are less — is another approach that many have used.

 For more ideas, read “10 Alternatives to Dental Insurance.”